oxtoacart/oxtoacart.github.io/_posts/2023-09-20-go-pass-by-value-or-pointer.md

 2. Struct types that don't export their members and are clearly built as immutable value types, like `time.Time`, should be passed by value.
 Note that these types are relatively rare, and are even rarer to be defined by you.

-3. All other struct types should be passed by pointer, whether small, large, stateful, or whatever.
+3. Arrays and all other struct types should be passed by pointer, whether small, large, stateful, or whatever.

 4. If you're passing data that could be mutated by a concurrent process and its important to you for that data not to be mutated, explicitly make a copy of it before passing it along.
 Be aware that you can't just rely on passing the data by value since that does not create a deep copy.